Rangelk889/Master-Counter/README.md

 # Master-Counter

-This is my Multiple Master Counter program i hope you like it :)
+This is my Multiple Master Counter program, i hope you like it :)
-You will need to install .NET Framework to runing the program!